abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-05-16-intro-to-ml.md

 market.
 Recommendation Systems are used to sell similar products to their customers and the list goes on.

 ### Prerequisites
-So, what does it take to learn machine learning
+So, what does it take to learn machine learning.

 Buzz of AI